MartinDeanMoriarty/TransformerTraining/README.md

 ## Warning

-This project is currently under development and should be considered a work in progress.
+This project is just a starting point and i do NOT know how to make it work, because i got no time to deal with dataset creation.
-The code provided here is not fully functional and the documentation is incomplete.
+The code provided here is not functional and the documentation is incomplete.
 Use at your own risk.
+Maybe someone stops by and fixes it or leaves an explanation on how to create a dataset correctly.

 ## Installation